Cold Spring Mountain: West Cold Spring Wilderness Study Area

 In 1980, the West Cold Spring Wilderness Study Area was established by the Bureau of Land Management (BLM).
 It includes 3,200 acres in Daggett County, Utah and 18,036 acres in Moffat County, Colorado.
 It is about 65 miles northwest of Maybell and 95 miles northwest of Craig, Colorado.
 Little Snake is the designated BLM field office.
 Backpacking, hiking, fishing, camping and hunting are activities to be enjoyed at West Cold Spring.

 It is on the western portion of the south-facing slopes and deep draws and canyons through the O-Wi-Yu-Kuts Plateau, and forming ridges and plateaus on the northern side of the Green River valley.
 The elevation range is from ~5,749 to ~8,212 feet.
-There is a range of riparian vegetation along Beaver Creek Canyon and Spitzie Draw, including sagebrush steppe, saltbush, aspen, pine, and oakscrub.
+There is a range of riparian vegetation along Beaver Creek Canyon and Spitzie Draw, including sagebrush steppe, saltbush, aspen, pine, and oak scrub.
 There are various songbirds and snakes.
 Black bear, mountain lion, mule deer, beaver, elk, fox, and coyote are among the fauna of the area.
 Beaver Creek has trout.